 He didn’t seem to notice any of these feelings.
 He just stood there, calmly, relaxed and absolutely positive that he was going to make a sale.

-I turned the closed umbrella around in my hands twisting it and turning it.
+My hands twisted and turned the closed umbrella.
 The canopy was a tartan plaid reminiscent of the Black Watch.
 In the Theatre it is considered bad luck to be put in a pool of green light and for that reason I always stayed away from the color green but for some reason, I kept being drawn to this particular umbrella and its greens and blues and black.

 I could feel my hand reaching for my wallet.
 As I took out the card, I couldn’t help myself and I blurted out.
 “This is my first umbrella.”